jerCarre/vega_docsify/docs/config.md

 ## Add your code

-Add blocks of code in your markdown with `vega` or `vegalite` syntax indication.
+Add blocks of code in your markdown with `vega` or `vegalite` syntax property.

 ````markdown
 ```vega